nmelentjevs/placeholder-alerts/README.md

         time             Int.
 Time in ms after which the alert icon will dissapear from the page.
                          Default: icons will stay on the page.

+        style            Object.
+CSS Object containing any styled to be applied to the icon.

 ```

 #### Javascript